Published: January 27, 2026

-This report is intended to supplement the U.S. Department of State Netherlands Travel Advisory and Netherlands Country Information Page.
+This report is intended to supplement the U.S. Department of State Netherlands Travel Advisory and Netherlands International Travel Information Page.

 Embassy & Consulate Contact Information